Programs for Teachers, Educators and Administrators

 —Parker J. Palmer, The Courage to Teach

 Transforming Teams: A pilot study of a multi-year professional development experience for K-12 school leadership teams, designed to build their capacity to facilitate positive relationships among all the adults in the school community and develop the trust and social capital necessary to improve the quality of instruction in the classroom, implementation of SEL programs, and outcomes for students.
-Learn more about Leading Together and see the final report from the University of Virginia.
+Learn more about Leading Together and see research reports from the University of Virginia and Tufts.

 • Presentations & keynotes

 Find an Expert: Courage & Renewal facilitators with experience in education are available to present at local, regional and national conferences with interest in the approaches available through Courage in Schools.
-For assistance, contact Lisa Sankowski and also see our Facilitator Directory.
+For assistance, contact Program Director Margaret Golden and also see our Facilitator Directory.

 Why Courageous Teaching Matters